Battle of the Neva: Theories

 Taking these facts into consideration, it has been suggested in a recent book aimed at a wide readership, that the Swedish expedition may have been an indirect result of the papal letter in 1237 that was sent to the Swedish Archbishop of Uppsala.
 The letter eloquently called for a crusade, not against Novgorod, but against Tavastians in Finland, who had allegedly started hostilities against the church.
 In his defunct position, the king may not have been willing or able to act, but the letter may have provided the frustrated folkungs an opportunity to regain part of their Viking Age glory.
 Mostly free to act without interference from the king, folkungs would have been able to raise an army of their own, get volunteers from Norway and even assistance from Thomas, the independent Bishop of Finland, who needed to constantly worry about attacks from the east.
 Instead of Tavastia, this mixed set of interests and nationalities would have headed for the more lucrative Neva and there met its fate at the hands of Alexander.
 In the possible aftermath of the said battle, the King of Norway approached his Swedish counterpart for peace talks in 1241, but was turned down at the time.

 However, some recent research has fundamentally questioned the importance of the battle, seeing it as an ordinary border skirmish that was exaggerated for political purposes, thus also explaining its absence from Swedish and other western sources.

 Additional theories are numerous.
-Some historians have suggested that the Swedish army was already under the command of the very young Birger Jarl, eight years before his appointment to the position of jarl.
-It has also been suggested that the suspicious information on Norwegians', Finns' and Tavastians' participation was made up in the 14th century, the time of writing of the First Novgorod Chronicle, when Sweden was in control of Norway, Finland and Tavastia.
+The dating of the Swedish Crusade to Tavastia is controversial.
+Traditionally dated to 1249–1250 based on the chronology of Erikskrönikan, many scholars now consider it more likely that the expedition took place in 1238–1239.
+(See Second Swedish Crusade) This would suggest that the Swedish forces at Neva were led by Birger Magnusson (later known as Birger Jarl), eight years before his appointment as jarl.

+The Pskov Chronicle and related chronicles do not mention the Norwegians, Finns, or Tavastian in their entries about the Swedish incursion to Neva.
+John H. Lind also finds it unlikely that the Norwegians could have joined the expedition, as King Haakon Haakonsson of Norway was occupied suppressing an uprising of Skule Bårdsson at the time.
+This also casts doubt on the participation of the Finns and the Tavastians.
+Lind suggests that the list of enemies may have been exaggerated by duplicating names from later entries, due to the great symbolic significance ascribed to the Battle of Neva.